Experts say that it is unlikely that South Korea will directly supply weapons to Ukraine due to legal hurdles.

 AI

-Seoul has so far only provided non-lethal and humanitarian military to Kyiv.
+Seoul has so far only provided non-lethal and humanitarian military aid to Kyiv.
 However, a South Korean government official said on Oct.
 22 that this could change and the direct supply was being considered.

 The Kyiv Independent quoted Jenny Town, senior fellow and director of Stimson’s Korea Program and 38 North at the Stimson Centre.